VictoriaMetrics/operator/docs/resources/vmcluster.md

       acceptEULA: true

       # using enterprise features: Backup automation
-      # more details about backup automation you can read on {{% ref "/vmbackupmanager" %}}
+      # more details about backup automation you can read on https://docs.victoriametrics.com/vmbackupmanager
       destination: "s3://your_bucket/folder"
       credentialsSecret:
         name: remote-storage-keys